 To be clear, brachycephalic syndrome can be progressive if it is not corrected at an early stage.
 Severely affected dogs can experience collapse of the larynx and require a permanent tracheostomy (a hole in the throat for breathing).

 There appears to be a constellation of stomach and swallowing issues that correlates to the respiratory obstruction.
 In brachycephalic breeds, the esophagus (the tube that conducts swallowed food from the throat to the stomach) experiences reflux of stomach contents backwards.
 This reflux generates pain and inflammation.
 Compounding this problem is retention of food in the stomach for prolonged periods.
 Pooling of food in the stomach creates a sensation of nausea and increases the potential for vomiting and/or stomach acid reflux.
 The English bulldog seems particularly predisposed to GI complications in this way.
-This sounds like an issue separate from the respiratory syndrome but in fact the reflux, regurgitation, and even herniation of part of the stomach into the chest cavity stems from the extreme inhalation efforts made against the upper airway obstruction that comes from the shape of the brachycephalic head.
-Medications are helpful for the intestinal issues, as is weight control, but often correction of the respiratory obstruction also corrects the intestinal problems.
+This sounds like a separate issue from the respiratory syndrome, but in fact the reflux, regurgitation and even herniation of part of the stomach into the chest cavity stems from the extreme inhalation efforts made against the upper airway obstruction that comes from the shape of the brachycephalic head.
+Medications are helpful for the intestinal issues as is weight control, but often correcting the respiratory obstruction corrects the intestinal problems as well.